awsdocs/aws-systems-manager-user-guide/doc_source/sysman-setting-up-vpc.md

 **To create VPC endpoints for Systems Manager**

-1. Use [Creating an Interface Endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) to create the following endpoints:
+1. Follow the steps in [Creating an Interface Endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) to create the following endpoints:
    + **com\.amazonaws\.*region*\.ssm**: The endpoint for the Systems Manager service\.
    + **com\.amazonaws\.*region*\.ec2messages**: Systems Manager uses this endpoint to make calls from SSM Agent to the Systems Manager service\.
    + **com\.amazonaws\.*region*\.ec2**: If you're using Systems Manager to create VSS\-enabled snapshots, you need to ensure that you have an endpoint to the EC2 service\.
 Without the EC2 endpoint defined, a call to enumerate attached EBS volumes fails, which causes the Systems Manager command to fail\.
 For more information about using Systems Manager to create VSS\-enabled snapshots, see [Using Run Command to Take VSS\-Enabled Snapshots of EBS Volumes](integration-vss.md)\.